DITEP/KmemBERT/README.md

 ## Project structure

-The main files and folders are briefly described bellow.
-Some files that don't need to be described are not listed bellow.
+The main files and folders are briefly described below.
+Some files that don't need to be described are not listed below.

 ```
 .
-├── data                         - folder of csv data files (details bellow)
+├── data                         - folder containing the csv data files (details below)
 ├── exploration                  - folder of notebooks used for exploration
-├── medical_voc                  - folder containing medical vocabulary
+├── medical_voc                  - folder containing the medical vocabulary
 ├── results                      - folder storing results
 ├── src                          - python package
 │   ├── preprocessing            - folder containing preprocessing scripts
 │   │   ├── concatenate_files.py - concatenate GR data files
-│   │   ├── correction.py        - corrects misplellings on a dataset
+│   │   ├── correction.py        - correct mispellings on a dataset
 │   │   ├── extract_unknown_words.py  - build a medical vocabulary
-│   │   ├── preprocess_voc.py    - clean up medical vocabulary
+│   │   ├── preprocess_voc.py    - clean up the medical vocabulary
-│   │   ├── split_dataset.py     - split a dataset intro train, test
+│   │   ├── split_dataset.py     - split a dataset into train and test and apply basic preprocessing (details below)
 │   │   └── visualize_data.py    - visualize a dataset
-│   ├── config.py                - class containing config variables
+│   ├── config.py                - class containing the config variables
 │   ├── dataset.py               - PyTorch Dataset implementation
-│   ├── health_bert.py           - camembert EHR implementation
+│   ├── health_bert.py           - camembert implementation
 │   ├── hyperoptimization.py     - optuna hyperoptimization
 │   ├── training.py              - training and validation of a model
-│   ├── testing.py               - testing a model
+│   ├── testing.py               - testing of a model
 │   └── utils.py                 - utils
-└── ****.sh                      - scripts used to run a job on the cluster of centralesupelec
+└── ****.sh                      - scripts used to run a job on the cluster of CentraleSupélec
 ```

 ## Data

-The data is stored inside `./data`.
+The data are stored inside `./data`.
 A folder inside `./data` corresponds to one single dataset, and has to contain three files.
-For example, the `ehr` dataset bellow has the right format.
+For example, the `ehr` dataset below has the right format.

 ```
 .